 Where to Start

-3. Click on the title of the Gradebook you would like to edit.
+3. Click on the title of your Gradebook.

 Categories or Weighted Categories are helpful for determining how different types of assignments contribute towards a student's overall grade (e.g. you want tests contribute towards 60% of the student's overall grade).